enoklearn/engineering/exercises/programming-languages/pairing-tour.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Connect with your mentor and figure out the best way to pair with other software engineers on your team.
+1. Connect with your mentor and figure out the best way to pair with other software engineers on your team
-2. Schedule some pairing sessions.
+2. Schedule some pairing sessions
-3. Pair with the other software engineers.
+3. Pair with the other software engineers
-4. Share the results with your mentor.
+4. Share the results with your mentor

 ## Questions